gnittingCodes/RollAndPocket/README.md

     "P" -> to remove all Purple balls
     "K" -> to remove all Black balls
     "O" -> to remove all Orange balls

+## Notes

+**Note 1:** The friction value in the config file is used as a multiplier in the implementation.
+As the friction approaches 0, the friction decreases.
+As friction approach 1, the friction increases.
+A high value of friction will make it impossible for a ball to move.
+Range of valid friction is: `0 < friction < 1`.

+**Note 2:** While the forces applied to the cue ball is variable based on the length of the line shown when dragging from the cue ball, there is a maximum cap on the force.

+**Note 3:** The center of the ball needs to be in the pocket for the code to consider it as "in the pocket" instead of its rectangular bound just intersecting with the pocket's rectangular bound.

 ## Features